High Wycombe town centre masterplan

 The car parks at Desborough Road and Eden also remain close by for some users.

-The project team have been liaising with High Wycombe Church of England Combined School to ensure that all parents are aware of the changes coming to the area and that they are fully aware of all the parking changes and the parking options that will remain, both during construction and afterwards.
+We have been working with High Wycombe Church of England Combined School to make sure that all parents are aware of the changes coming to the area.
+This includes the parking changes and the parking options that will remain, both during construction and afterwards.
 We will continue to work with the school to give parents the best information as work progresses from the summer.

-Buckinghamshire County Council has a duty to promote sustainable travel countywide and works with all schools to help develop their STP.
-Parents are reminded that the school has an active School Travel Plan (STP) which requests parents to plan their journeys, use Park and Stride wherever possible to avoid parking near Loakes Road at peak times and to reduce single occupancy car use on the school journey wherever possible to encourage sustainable travel.
+We have a duty to promote sustainable travel countywide and works with all schools to help develop their STP.
+Parents are reminded that the school has an active School Travel Plan (STP) which requests parents to plan their journeys.
+Use Park and Stride wherever possible to avoid parking near Loakes Road at peak times.
+Reduce single occupancy car use on the school journey wherever possible.

-The planned roadworks will not prevent access to Loakes Road for those who park on the school playground but parents should expect delays as works are being undertaken.
+The planned roadworks will not prevent access to Loakes Road for those who park on the school playground.
+Please expect delays as works are being undertaken.